-Join Skye Lewin for an in-depth discussion in this video Creating a click track, part of Pro Tools 12 Essential Training.
+Join RIAN SKYE G LEWIN for an in-depth discussion in this video Creating a click track, part of Pro Tools 12 Essential Training.

 - A click track is simply a steady beat that plays perfectly in sync with the tempo of your project.
 Recording to a click track is a very common practice especially in pop music, and makes it much easier to align tracks that were recorded at different times.
 Being a drummer, I usually record to a click track in most recording sessions.
 Unless the music you are recording needs to naturally vary in tempo, it is usually a good idea to record to a click track or at least a drum loop, even when you are just recording a scratch of your idea.
 Let us go to the Track menu and select Create Click Track.

 Pro Tools will automatically create a new aux input with the Click II plug-in inserted.
 I'm going to press Play so we can hear what it sounds like. (ticking sound) Let us open the Click II plug-in.
 If you want to change the sound of the click, we can do so from within the plug-in.
 So all kinds of different preset that we can use, I'm just going to choose one at random here.
 And there's CLICK 1 and CLICK 2, CLICK 1 being the main downbeat, and CLICK 2 being the subdivision, in this case, quarter notes.